yegor256/blog/_posts/2015/oct/2015-10-27-outsourcing-doesnt-work.md

 And don't forget about office expenses, taxes, computers, administrative staff, team building events, etc. Because of such a small margin, you will literally be broke if you lose a key paying customer.
-You just can't afford to keep your programmers "on the bench" for too long.
+You just can't afford to keep your programmers "on the **bench**" for too long.

 Thus, your lone motivation is to keep that cash flow coming.
 No matter what.
 The longer the project, the better.